 If you’re considering getting an Interrail Pass for your trip around Europe, you’re already halfway there!
-But sustainable travel doesn’t stop there: there are plenty of ways to incorporate other ways of sustainability in your way of traveling (but, also your daily life).
-With these 5 tips you can start travelling more sustainably.
+But sustainable travel doesn’t stop there: there are plenty of ways to incorporate other ways of sustainability in your way of travelling (but also your daily life).
+With these 5 tips, you can start travelling more sustainably.

 1. Say no to single-use

 In a lot of countries, there are already bans on plastic bags, but there are a lot more things that you can also say no to.
 Invest (if you haven’t already) in a durable grocery bag, cloth food baggies, some food boxes, a set of cutlery and a nice water bottle, and if you want, a metal (or other material) reusable straw.
 The boxes will make bringing food on the go a lot easier; your water bottle just needs a refill so you can skip buying single-use water bottles, and your sturdy bag can carry at least the same (but most likely more) weight as a plastic bag.

 2. Recycle on the go

 You probably do some recycling at home, so why not when you’re on the road (or on the tracks!).
 Every country has their own recycling program, so try to find out where and how you can recycle any trash that you create in the country you’re in.
 And, naturally, don’t litter!
 If there’s not a rubbish bin around, take it with you and dispose of it when you can.

 There are a few ways to find an accommodation that fits your new sustainable travel style.
 The first one is to rent a room or apartment directly from locals: this way, your money will flow right back into the local economy.
 Another type of accommodation you could consider is sleeping at an ecolodge or ecohotel.
 The way of working and the infrastructure at these accommodations have been improved to minimise the impact on the environment, which reduces your carbon footprint.